 Interviewing a person about their experiences during a time period or about a part of their life is called an oral history.
 The following tips will help you create effective oral history interview questions.
-You can learn more from UCLA's Interviewing Guidelines: http://oralhistory.library.ucla.edu/interviewGuidelines.html.
+You can learn more from UCLA's Interviewing Guidelines: http://oralhistory.library.ucla.edu/ interviewGuidelines.html opinions.
+Always ask the interviewee to speak in terms of their concrete experiences and not simply about what they think people in general felt or did.

 Ask large questions first.
-Questions that begin "Tell me about ..." or" Can you describe ..." are good ways of stimulating the interviewee's memory and describe his or her experiences at length.
+Questions that begin "Tell me about . . . " or" Can you describe . . . " are good ways of stimulating the interviewee's memory and describe his or her experiences at length.